-- Provide instruction to all students as prescribed by the laws of Mississippi, the regulations of the Mississippi Department of Education and policies of the Webster County School District.
-Remediation and enrichment will be provided to individual students as needed. - Implement the Mississippi College and Career Ready Standards and other curriculum frameworks as prescribed by the Mississippi Department of Education and adopted by the Webster County Board of Education. - Encourage parents to be involved in their child's learning through various opportunities offered at Eupora High School. - Communicate with Parents regarding the academic progress of their child/children using various means of communication, i.e., telephone calls, e-mails, and/or written reports. - Provide parents reasonable access to staff.
+Provide instruction to all students as prescribed by the laws of Mississippi, the regulations of the Mississippi Department of Education and policies of the Webster County School District.
+Remediation and enrichment will be provided to individual students as needed.
+Implement the Mississippi College and Career Ready Standards and other curriculum frameworks as prescribed by the Mississippi Department of Education and adopted by the Webster County Board of Education.
+Encourage parents to be involved in their child's learning through various opportunities offered at East Webster High School.
+Communicate with Parents regarding the academic progress of their child/children using various means of communication, i.e., telephone calls, e-mails, and/or written reports.
+Provide parents reasonable access to staff.
 Staff will be available for consultation with parents from before, during, and after school hours by appointment.
-Conferences during the instructional day will be schedule in a manner not to interrupt instruction. - Provide parents opportunities to participate in their child's school activities outside of the classroom, i.e., PTO activities, etc.
+Conferences during the instructional day will be scheduled in a manner not to interrupt instruction.
+Provide parents opportunities to participate in their child's school activities outside of the classroom, i.e., PTO activities, etc. Parent Responsibilities Wa e as peropts, will support our children's learning in the following ways: we, a as parents, will support our children's learning in the following ways: Monitoring attendance.
+Making sure homework is completed child.